joseph-a-levine/authoring/_older/january_2024.md

 I'm actually not going to defend against these attacks; that's The Atlantic's [job](https://www.theatlantic.com/ideas/archive/2023/01/kanye-west-sam-bankman-fried-books-reading/672823/).
 I'll even agree that popular non-fiction can stay on the shelf forever.
 But I think my reading habit is closer to a TikTok addiction than a sign of high conscientiousness, intelligence, or any other [high status thing](https://arjunpanickssery.substack.com/i/135613869/reading-books-is-incredibly-high-status).
 Reading books is my default activity, the first thing I do when I have *nothing* else to do; my sister goes on a run; my girlfriend downloads more law journal articles; my mom gardens; one friend in my PhD does gig data science tasks.{% sidenote "sadatsc-id" "He gets paid, a pittance, but says it's mostly a way to 'relax.'" %} I don't think my reading habit is defensible because it [funges](https://slatestarcodex.com/2013/03/28/thank-you-for-doing-something-ambiguously-between-smoking-and-not-smoking/) against other things I'd like to be doing.{% sidenote "funge-id" "Including, sometimes, the things other people do without trying, like exercising, gardening, or [writing](https://slatestarcodex.com/2016/02/20/writing-advice/)." %}

-The very first book I [reviewed](https://jablevine.com/older/may_2021#books) on this blog was *How to talk about books you haven’t read*, by Pierre Bayard.
-Bayard

 There is one way I am *extremely* annoying about books: gifts.
 If you've gotten me a book as a gift,{% sidenote "bsw-id" "This only applies to non-*Star Wars* books, but as I haven't gotten one of those as a gift since 2012, it applies to all books I've received as a gift since 2012." %} I have almost certainly not read it.
 There is one well-publicized exception, which is my [Amazon wishlist](https://www.amazon.com/hz/wishlist/ls/3AR981U16OKZ0?ref_=wl_share).
 If you buy me a book off this list, it is close to certain I will read it.

-One reason for this is I also have a need to read a book immediately.
+The very first book I [reviewed](https://jablevine.com/older/may_2021#books) on this blog was *How to talk about books you haven’t read*, by Pierre Bayard.
+Bayard

 ### Should I care about the intelligence of the animals I eat